RaphaelRibes/GeCKO-MTruncatula/READ_MAPPING/README.md

 **MAPPING PARAMETERS**
 - *MAPPER:*&nbsp;&nbsp;&nbsp;The name of the mapper you want to use.
 Currently implemented options are 'bwa-mem2_mem', 'bwa_mem', 'bowtie2' and 'minimap2'.
-- *REMOVE_DUP:*&nbsp;&nbsp;&nbsp;Whether or not to remove duplicates after the mapping step.
+- *REMOVE_DUP_MARKDUPLICATES:*&nbsp;&nbsp;&nbsp;Whether or not to remove duplicates after the mapping step.
 They will be marked either way.
 [TRUE or FALSE]
 - *SEQUENCING_TECHNOLOGY:*&nbsp;&nbsp;&nbsp;The name of the sequencing technology (eg: "ILLUMINA"), which will appear in the reads names after mapping: 'PL:{SEQUENCING_TECHNOLOGY}')
 - *EXTRA_MAPPER_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the mapper command.
 Be careful to provide them between quotes.
 - *MAPPING_CPUS_PER_TASK:*&nbsp;&nbsp;&nbsp;The number of CPUs to allocate for each mapping task.
 Set to 1 if you are not working on a computing cluster.
 Be careful to never use quotes around this number.